-Are Scrambled Holograms the Future of Unhackable Encryption? - YaNoticias
+Are Scrambled Holograms the Future of Unhackable Encryption? - YANoticias

 3. What future developments can we expect in optical encryption technology?

-Advancements in miniaturization, cost reduction, and efficiency of laser technology may lead to practical applications, potentially making optical encryption a mainstream solution in cybersecurity.
+Advancements in miniaturisation, cost reduction, and efficiency of laser technology may lead to practical applications, potentially making optical encryption a mainstream solution in cybersecurity.

 For further information on this revolutionary technology, visit ScienceDirect for the latest research breakthroughs related to encryption and data security.